openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 The XML for virtual servers in stx-tools repo, deployment/libvirt, provides both graphical and text consoles.
+Follow these steps to access a virtual server console:

-Access the graphical console in virt-manager by right-click on the domain (the server) and selecting "Open".
+#.
+Access the graphical console in virt-manager by right-clicking on the
+   domain (i.e. the server) and selecting "Open".

-Access the textual console with the command "virsh console $DOMAIN", where DOMAIN is the name of the server shown in virsh.
+#.
+Access the textual console using the command "virsh console $DOMAIN",
+   where DOMAIN is the name of the server shown in virsh.

-When booting the controller-0 for the first time, both the serial and graphical consoles will present the initial configuration menu for the cluster.
-One can select serial or graphical console for controller-0.
+#.
+When booting controller-0 for the first time, both the serial and
+   graphical consoles present the initial configuration menu for the cluster.
+You can select the serial or graphical console for controller-0.
-For the other nodes however only serial is used, regardless of which option is selected.
+   However, for the other nodes, you can only use the serial console regardless of the selected option.

-Open the graphic console on all servers before powering them on to observe the boot device selection and PXI boot progress.
-Run "virsh console $DOMAIN" command promptly after power on to see the initial boot sequence which follows the boot device selection.
-One has a few seconds to do this.
+#.
+Open the graphic console on all servers before powering them on to
+   observe the boot device selection and PXI boot progress.
+Run the "virsh console $DOMAIN" command promptly after powering up to see the initial boot sequence that follows the boot device selection.
+Only a few seconds exist during which you can see the sequence.

 --------------------------------
 Installing the controller-0 host